Message from Giny Woo

 Not all Koreans eat dogs and more and more people are turning against it.
 The figures on the number of Koreans who have tried dog meat vary from 30% to 60%.
 Only a small percentage of Koreans regularly eat dog meat.
 However, Korea’s large population means that millions of dogs are killed each year and the dog meat industry continues to make money.

 The problem is not only with regular dog meat eaters.
 There is a profound indifference by many Koreans towards the suffering of dogs.
 The country has a history of putting the economy first over moral considerations.
 It is still well behind the developed world with regard to animal welfare issues in general.
 So the majority of people in Korea do nothing to end the torture and slaughter of dogs.
-And the Korean government gets away with basically avoiding the problem and leaving legal grey areas in place to protect the industry.
+And the Korean government gets away with basically avoiding the problem.

 This issue is personal for me, and not only because it concerns my home country.
 I’d like to tell you a story of my own experiences growing up in Korea.
 I have a memory from childhood about our family dog that still haunts me to this day.
 My family had a small dog, and since we lived in multi-family housing without a yard, our dog would often roam around the neighborhood.
 But he always came home.
 One day, however, he didn’t return.